eyaler/avatars4all/README.md

 # avatars4all
 Live real-time avatars from your webcam in the browser.
 No dedicawted hardware or software installation needed.
-A pure Google Colab wrapper for First-order-motion-model and Avatarify.
+A pure Google Colab wrapper for First-order-motion-model, aka Avatarify in the browser.
 And other Colabs providing an accessible interface for using FOMM, Wav2Lip and Liquid-warping-GAN with your own media.

 ![GUI](gonzo_gui.png)